theiceoan/Lego-Store/README.md

 * cart, login and logout button should stay on page as user scrolls
 * only 10 bricks should be loaded at a time
 * style goodbye message after the click so setAttribute isn't used there
+* references of where i got the bricks from